Edward Platt: Acting career

-His most famous role was the regular role of The Chief in the espionage parody television series Get Smart (1965–1970).
+Platt was widely known for his role as The Chief in the espionage parody television series Get Smart (1965–1970).
 After it ended, he had a recurring role in the situation comedy series The Governor & J.J. in 1970.
 He had guest roles in several other television series of the era, mostly comedies, including Temperatures Rising, Bewitched, Owen Marshall: Counselor at Law, Love, American Style, and The Odd Couple as Oscar Madison's boss in the episode "Oscar's New Life".

-Platt appeared as Sotto Voce in the 1969 KCET television reading of Norman Corwin's 1938 radio play The Plot to Overthrow Christmas.
+Platt appeared as Sotto voce in the 1969 KCET television reading of Norman Corwin's 1938 radio play The Plot to Overthrow Christmas.

 Work as producer

 In 1973, Platt raised the money to produce one of the first independent feature films shot entirely on videotape: Santee, starring Glenn Ford.
 His crew shot the production with electronic TV cameras and portable video tape recorders, then had the images transferred to film for theatrical release.
 The movie was not commercially successful.